djwhsdj/KERNTROL/README.md

 * This code includes functions of quantization, couting, mapping algorithm and KERNTROL.

 ### utilization_run_script.py
-* This code operates a baseline and our proposed ones (KERNTROL, KERNTROL).
+* This code operates a baseline and our proposed one (KERNTROL).

 ### utilization_others_script.py
 * This code is for operating the network assuming that all convolutional layer have the same parallel window size (5x5, 4x4).